Lead sustainability initiatives that succeed

 Successful sustainability initiatives, those that really make a difference, have one thing in common.
-It’s not specific sustainability expertise, not detailed carbon metrics, not a particular sustainability framework.
+It’s not having ever more sustainability expertise, not detailed carbon metrics, not a particular sustainability framework.

 Time after time, we’ve found that successful initiatives are always led by people that have a purpose-centred mindset: people who don’t ask “why should we do sustainability?” but “how can we do sustainability?”

 Are you a director or manager with a responsibility for sustainability?
-Even if you’re not a sustainability expert, if you care about the climate and nature crises – you can lead successful sustainability initiatives.
+If you care about the climate and biodiversity crises – you can lead successful sustainability initiatives.